Bucket Sync

 Credentials

 Bucket access uses cloud-native authentication (IAM roles, managed identities, service accounts) — no keys or secrets in your container.
-If your storage is in a different cloud account, use per-bucket credential flags (--input-storage-credentials, --output-storage-credentials) and their corresponding region flags:
+If your storage is in a different cloud account, point each bucket at its own credentials — in Python by sourcing the bucket from a second Client; on the CLI with per-bucket credential and region flags:

 - Python